CharlesMangwa/react-data-fetching/README.md

 Want to submit a PR but don't know where to start?
 Here is a list of features you could consider!
 This might change in the future as the API is far from being complete.

-- [ ] Increase code coverage 🤓
+- [x] Add compatibility to React 16.3.0+ lifecycles ⚛️
-- [ ] Implement React 16.3.0 new context API & lifecycles ⚛️
+- [ ] Implement React 16.3.0+ new context API ⚛️
-- [ ] Add the ability to make several calls at once / manage a queue ⛓
+- [ ] Add the ability to run multiple fetches serially or in parallel ⛓
-- [ ] Implement a caching (and/or normalization) system (through React.Suspense?) 📥
+- [ ] Implement a caching system (through React's Suspense?) 📥
-- [ ] Add GraphQL support? ✨
-- [ ] Add an `/example` folder for newcomers & contributors 📂
+- [ ] Add an `/examples` folder for newcomers & contributors 📂
 - [ ] What else?

 ## About